venukotamraju/Oldie-Goldie/docs/usage.md

 The server will:

-1. Launch a Cloudflared tunnel
+1. Auto-launch a Cloudflared tunnel
-2. Generate a temporary public URL
+2. Show a public URL
-3. Display it for sharing

-Your peer can connect directly using that URL.
+3. Allow peers to connect using that URL

+Cloudflared is automatically managed via **pycloudflared**.

 ---

 ### 🔑 Invite-Protected Server

-Limit access using auto-generated tokens.
+Restrict access using auto-generated one-time tokens:

 ```bash
 og-server --host public --invite-token --token-count 2
 ```

+Characteristics:

+- Tokens expire after 10 minutes (default)
-- Tokens are single-use unless `--no-expiry` is used
+- By default, tokens are single-use
-- Great for semi-trusted use cases
+- Good for semi-trusted environments
-- Prevents random users from joining your temporary public server

 ---

-### 🧍‍♂️🧍 Bound Token Mode (Strictest)
+### 🧍‍♂️🧍 Bound Tokens (Strictest Mode)

-Use named, pre-bound tokens for two specific users.
+Bind tokens to specific usernames:

 ```bash
 og-server --host public --invite-token --bind alice bob
 ```

-This mode ensures:
+Ensures:

 - Only *Alice* and *Bob* can join
-- Tokens cannot be borrowed or brute-forced
+- Tokens cannot be used by others
-- Only these two users can tunnel with each other
+- Only these two can tunnel with each other

 ---

 ## 💻 Running the Client

-The client connects to a running server and provides a command-line chat UI with encrypted tunnel support.
+The client provides a real-time chat UI with encrypted tunnel support.

 ---